 Fig. 13.2 One would ideally like a rule for exchanging any two particles.
-However, this will not generally be just a phase since the initial and final states are fundamentally differ from each other.
-3The notation we use matches that of Bonderson [2007].
-In this convention, the element R_c^{ab} is associated with the diagram having b going out the top left and a going out the top right.
-One might have thought that R_c^{ba} would have been a more natural notation.
-(Secretly, when no one is looking, I sometimes use the other convention.
-But in this book we will match the convention of the other references.)
+However, this will not generally be just a phase since the initial and final states are fundamentally differ from each other. $^{3}\mathrm{The}$ notation we use matches that of Bonderson [2007].

 13.2 Braiding Non-Identical Particles We now turn to ask what happens if we exchange two different particle species, say a and b.
 We might be tempted to do something similar to Figs. 10.1 and 10.2 - that is we define a state with two particles in a given fusion channel then we exchange the two particles and determine the phase accumulated in this process.
 However, such a scheme cannot work in the case of non-indentical particles.
 The reason this fails is that when the two particles are not identical the initial and final states are fundamentally different and cannot be related to each other by just a phase - for example, the initial state for Fig. 13.2 has a to the left of b whereas the final state has a to the right of b.
 Nonetheless, the R-matrix can still be precisely defined even when we are braiding nonidentical particles.
-Diagrammatically we define the R matrix as shown in Fig. 13.3.
-On the right of this figure, the particles b and a come from c, with a going off to the right and b to the right.
+Diagrammatically we define the R-matrix as shown in Fig. 13.3.
+On the right of this figure, the particles b and a come from c, with a going off to the left and b to the right.
 In the left of the figure, the two particles are moved away from each other, b to the right and a to the left, before they are braided around each other.
-The key here is that in both cases, the final state of the system has b on the left and a on the right, and the two particles fuse to a quantum number c, so that the two processes can be compared to each other and differ from each other only by a phase, which we define3 to be R_c^{ab} .
+The key here is that in both cases, the final state of the system has b on the left and a on the right, and the two particles fuse to a quantum number c, so that the two processes can be compared to each other and differ from each other only by a phase, which we define to be $R_c^{ab}$ .